Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition

 In general, the dominant cost for each subproblem is usually in the setup for the least squares solve.
 Specifically, extracting the sampled fibers (discussed in \cref{sec:effic-sampl-from}) from the sparse tensor costs approximately 14s for mode 1, 25s for mode 2, and 11s seconds for mode 3.
 In our implementation, this step has small variance in cost between the four methods as we find the unique fiber indices before extracting the relevant fibers of the tensor.
 But as mode 2 in our experiments show, without combining repeats or hybrid sampling the solve can eclipse the fiber extraction and greatly increase the overall runtime.

 As there is essentially no downside to combing rows, we recommend that combining rows should be a default in any leverage-score based sampling scheme.
-All remaining experiments in this work do so.
+Henceforth, CP-ARLS-LEV (random and hybrid) does so in all experiments.